The Trap Door: The Big Red Thing

-The Big Red Thing (voiced by Nick Shipley) is a recurring monster that initially appeared in the first episode "Breakfast Time", in which it emerges from the trapdoor and pursues Berk through the castle, but ultimately flees back down the trapdoor upon viewing its own reflection.
+The Big Red Thing (voiced by Terry Brain) is a recurring monster that initially appeared in the first episode "Breakfast Time", in which it emerges from the trapdoor and pursues Berk through the castle, but ultimately flees back down the trapdoor upon viewing its own reflection.
 The Big Red Thing makes a later appearance in the episodes "Don't Open That Trap Door", along with the final episode of the first season "Bye Bye Berk".

 Its latest appearance was the final episode of the series "The Big Red Thing", in which it attacks Rogg before exiting the castle.
 Berk and his colleagues watch as Rogg and The Big Red Thing battle over the horizon, where Rogg apparently dies and The Big Red Thing disappears.
-The monster soon reappears and roars at the group and the episode ends.
+The monster soon reappears and roars at the group and the episode ends from here.

 Rogg

-Rogg (voiced by Willie Rushton) is a large gorilla like creature who initially appears in the fourth episode of the first series "Lurkings".
+Rogg (voiced by Willie Rushton) is a large creature who initially appears in the fourth episode of the first series "Lurkings".
 Although somewhat unintelligent, he is fairly friendly towards Berk and the other residents of the castle.
 In the episode "Junk Food", Berk initially dislikes him after Rogg unwittingly gets him into trouble with The Thing Upstairs, the latter mistaking Rogg for a poorly prepared dinner.
-When confronting the Red Thing during the final episode of the second season "The Big Red Thing", Rogg is pronounced dead as the credits roll, before revealing himself to be alive in the aftermath.
+When confronting the Red Thing during the final episode of the second series "The Big Red Thing", Rogg is pronounced dead as the credits roll, before revealing himself to be alive in the aftermath.

 Bubo

-Bubo (voiced by Nick Shipley) is a recurring monster that first appears in the episode "Gourmet's Delight".
+Bubo (voiced by Terry Brain) is a recurring monster that first appears in the episode "Gourmet's Delight".
 In the episode, he is initially invisible until he is covered in a yellow substance.
 Upon catching him, Berk inflates his body through a small hole in the top of his head, before releasing him to soar back down the trapdoor.
 In the episode "Fester Rancid", Bubo kidnaps Boni and begins repeatedly hitting him with a stick beside a lake, before he is tossed into the water by Berk.
 Bubo appears for the last time in the episode "Scunge", where he returns to irritate Berk but is ultimately sent back down the trapdoor by Rogg.

 The Splund

-The Splund (voiced by Willie Rushton) is a large, round monster capable of teleportation.
+The Splund (voiced by Terry Brain) is a large, round monster capable of teleportation.
 It was one of the few Trap Door creatures capable of speaking, doing so in a deep, demonic-sounding tone.
-It appeared in the episode "Don't open that Trap Door", often singing along to the lyrics of the theme song.
+It appeared in the episode "Don't Open That Trap Door", often singing along to the lyrics of the theme song.
 In the episode "The Splund", it emerged from the Trap Door and began terrorizing Boni and Drutt by teleporting around and threatening to eat them.
 Berk touched it with the point of a sewing needle, causing it to burst like a balloon and reveal that despite its intimidating manner, it was full of nothing but air.
-Its voice was edited with a Harmonizer, initially deepened when it spoke, but increasing sporadically when it began laughing.
+Its voice was edited with a harmonizer, initially deepened when it spoke, but increasing sporadically when it began laughing.